Internationalizing your degree

 - Attend a mandatory info session.

-- Talk with your academic advisor and the Science Faculty Exchange Representative.
+- Talk with your program advisor and the Science Faculty Exchange Representative.

 - Research where you want to go on Waterloo Passport.

 - Look at the courses you still need to graduate.
 Try to get most of your required courses out of the way before you go on exchange or have a plan of when you will take those courses when you return to Waterloo.